-Leave the M74 at Junction 1A and take the B763 towards Polmadie/Kings Park/National Stadium.
-After about a mile you will pass a large Asda Store on your left.
-After the next set of traffic lights you will see the stadium over on your right.
-The main entrance is further up Aikenhead Road on the right and this leads up to a large car park which is free, located behind the South Stand.
+Leave the M74 at Junction 1A and take the A728 towards Polmadie/King’s Park/Hampden.
+At the T-junction with traffic lights, bear right onto Aikenhead Road.
+After about half a mile you will go through a set of double traffic lights with the Toryglen Football centre on the left.
+Carry-on, straight through these lights and the Aikenhead Road beers round to your right and Hampden Park.
+The main entrance is off Aikenhead Road on the right and this leads up to a large car park which is free, located behind the South Stand.

 The nearest railway stations to Hampden Park are Mount Florida and Kings Park.
 Both are served by trains from Glasgow Central (journey time around 10-15 minutes) and are around a five minute walk away from the stadium.

 Booking train tickets in advance will normally save you money!
 Find train times, prices and book tickets with Trainline.
 Visit the website below to see how much you can save on the price of your tickets:

 Concessions apply to Over 65’s, Under 17’s Students and Unemployed.